ObjGTK/ObjGTKGen/README.md

 - You need [ObjFW](https://objfw.nil.im/).
 - For building a generated library you need [OGObject](https://codeberg.org/ObjGTK/OGObject).
-- The [GIR files](https://gi.readthedocs.io/en/latest/) for the library to generate a wrapper for - and all if its depending GIR files.
+- The [GIR files](https://gi.readthedocs.io/en/latest/) for the library to generate a wrapper for - and all of its depending GIR files.
 This will be enough for generation of the wrapper source files.
 You are going to need all library files (shared library, headers, pkg-config description) and the files of the dependending libraries required for your library at build time (only).

 ### GIR files

 You may use the GIR files and libraries provided by your Linux distribution.
 F.e. for Debian Unstable and GTK3 use `apt install gir1.2-gtk-3.0`.
   - see packages starting with `gir1.2` for further library introspection provided by Debian you may use to generate ObjC/ObjFW bindings

 If you don't use a rolling Linux distribution, the GIR packages and its library sets may be out of date and lack features required by this generator.
-Then it may be more appropriate to use some more recent library releases.
+It then may be more appropriate to use some more recent library releases.
 If you want to get the current libraries (read: daily builds of the GNOME SDK) you may use flatpak (see below).

 As noted [by the GTK bindings for Rust project](https://github.com/gtk-rs/gir-files) it may be helpful to consult the [GIR format reference](https://gi.readthedocs.io/en/latest/annotations/giannotations.html) or the [XML schema](https://gitlab.gnome.org/GNOME/gobject-introspection/-/blob/main/docs/gir-1.2.rnc).